 In the evenings we were able to explore Berlin and we took the opportunity to visit as many of the incredible historic sights the city has to offer as possible.
-The last time I had been

-All in all, this was an incredible opportunity and one that I won't forget in a hurry.
+The last time I had been that I won't forget in a hurry.
 It was amazing to be in Berlin, working on my German, but also a real privilege to spend so much time discussing teaching and learning with such a dedicated and experienced group of teachers.
 I came home with a suitcase full of Lebkuchen and a head full of ideas for the Languages department!